-For months he rehearsed each robbery with his gang, with each member responsible for a specific job.
+For months he rehearsed each robbery with his gang, assigning each member a specific job.
 While they drilled over and over, Leslie timed each step down to the second.
 They even practiced in the dark.

 George Leslie never got caught, but his weakness for women did him in.
 He carried on an affair with the 21-year-old wife of one of his gang members.
-Before the Manhattan Savings job, she lured him to a rendezvous.
+When he and his gang planned to rob the Manhattan Savings Bank, she lured him to a rendezvous.

-Police discovered his body in a field miles north of the city, but couldn’t identify him right away.
+Police discovered his body in a field miles north of New York City, but couldn’t identify him right away.
 Eventually they concluded his mistress’s husband murdered him.
 Shortly afterward police found her body near the Brooklyn Bridge, her throat cut.